The USA Green Card

 If you live in the United States and want to work for a U.S. employer while your family-based green card application is pending, you will need a work permit first.
 The minimum amount of time required to qualify for a US work permit differs according to the type of visa that you have applied for.

 Is it hard to get a green card?

 It will not be easy to get a green card.
-The process of getting a green card can take months or even years, but it is possible.
+The process of getting a green card adhering to citizenship laws, can take months or even years, but it is possible.
 You will spend months filling out papers, hundreds of documents and letters, spending money on lawyers and immigration consultants, researching judges who have been known for granting green cards to people with less-than-perfect records of immigration, and more.